The HX600 comes up a little short in terms of smart features, but this minimum-fuss TV offers a solid enough picture performance for the money.

 Atmos helps refine matters with content that supports it, but the set’s dynamic limitations give the performance a cramped feel.
 Consider pairing this TV with an external sound system to get more energy and weight out of what you watch.

-Compared to the Philips 50PUS8545, the feature set of the Panasonic TX-50HX600 is considerably less ambitious.
-But you do get a more natural-looking image that’s a step above cheaper TVs.
+Compared to the Philips 50PUS8545, the feature set of the Panasonic TX-50HX600 is less ambitious.
+You do get a more natural-looking image that’s a step above cheaper TVs.
 The set’s Dolby Vision support elevates its performance with HDR content, especially in terms of black levels.

 Alternatives include the Philips 50PUS8545.
 Its Android support provides a gateway to Google services, and it has multi-HDR support (although there are few issues to note there).
 It’s a more premium-looking set and it comes with Ambilight, which you won’t get from other TVs.